 - 1 cup water

-- After, press saute, which will let the sauce thicken, it should only take about 3 to 4 minutes.
+- Press the saute button to let the sauce thicken; it should only take about 3 to 4 minutes.